- 1 Download PuTTY for Windows

 Download PuTTY for Windows Operating System

-Following are the steps required to begin with the download PuTTY and installing process:
+Following are the steps required to download and install PuTTY for Windows operating system:

 Choose the appropriate windows installer version (32-bit or 64-bit ) and click on it.